Climate Justice Movement Chaplaincy

 Another goal of movement chaplaincy is to help people sustain their activism by providing support and care for the whole person – mind, body, and spirit.
 It is increasingly clear that there is an emotional and spiritual cost of participating in the enduring work for justice.
 The climate crisis, in particular, creates grief, fear and anxiety.
 Movement chaplaincy offers the opportunity to debrief, process and restore after an event.
 You can read more about movement chaplaincy here.

 UU Ministry for Earth’s Program Director, Rev. Kelly Dignan, is an ordained UU minister and certified movement chaplain.
-She is building a team of other movement chaplains to offer this support for UU climate justice activists.
+She has built a team of other movement chaplains to offer this support for UU climate justice activists.

 If you are planning a UU climate justice action or event (advocacy meeting, rally, protest, vigil, etc.), here is a high level description of what UU Ministry for Earth can provide: